mtesauro/ut-cs-361/2015-fall/lectures/README.md

-The lectures in this directory can be converted from Markdown to Reveal.js by using the followig command:
+The lectures in this directory can be converted from Markdown to Reveal.js by using the following command:

 ```
 $ pandoc -s --self-contained --mathjax -i -t revealjs lecture-template.md -o Lecture-template.html